Kamun-byte/Hello-World/README.md

 # Hello-World
-This is my first change as your new leader
+This is my first change as your new leader.